seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 # aws configure
 ```
 Answer the 4 questions:

-AWS Access Key ID
+AWS Access Key ID : `insert access key id for your reverseproxy aws user`

-AWS Secret Access Key
+AWS Secret Access Key : `insert the secret access key for your reverseproxy aws user`

-Default region name (4 options, on your aws console select the "global" menu to the right of your username.
+Default region name :

+On your aws console select the "global" menu to the right of your username.
 As of writing region options are US East (N. Virginia) `us-east-1`

 US East (Ohio)`us-east-2`

 US West (N. California)`us-west-1`

 US West (Oregon)`us-west-2`